Oxsana1992/Coursera-courses/README.md

 # Coursera-courses
-Courses I take on Coursera
+This repository contains the result of my training in one of the training courses on Coursera